-Working out is good for your body, soul and happiness.
+Working out is good for your body, soul, and happiness.
 The best part about working out is that you don’t have to join a gym to do so!
-You can jog around your neighborhood, go hiking in the forest, or yoga or bodyweight exercises in your living room.
+You can jog around your neighborhood, go hiking in the forest, or do yoga or bodyweight exercises in your living room.

 There are thousands of tutorials on YouTube to get you started, but here’s a quick shoutout to my favorites: Adriene’s yoga flows are beginner-friendly and her voice is very calming; but if you’re after something a little more active, Maddie Lymburner’s aka MadFit’s short workouts choreographed to your favorite pop songs are sure to leave you gasping for breath.

 A boring afternoon is a perfect time to sort out your closets and cupboards and let go of the things you don’t need anymore.
 You can use the KonMari method or develop your own, as long as you’re letting go of your old stuff.

 You know, the one you’ve been meaning to fix for the last 6 months.
 Or put up the shelf that’s been standing in the corner since you moved in.
 When you’re bored at home, a little home improvement seems like the perfect cure.